 - The difference matters because, while the former enables you to replicate or improve existing experiences, the latter can generate entirely new value for clients.

 - To transfer this value, you must first get clients to use your portal for which, our findings indicate, you will need a deliberate adoption strategy.

 - Internal and external feedback is broadly consistent, but it is at risk of ‘blind spots’, highlighting the importance of measuring clients’ actions as well as words.

 - Most firms measured ongoing engagement.
 But why?
 Which behaviours indicate opportunity or risk?
 And what will you do about it?

 Replicate, improve, and generate entirely new value

-Welcome to a summary of the Asset Management CX Forum’s Q1 2021 research into the experiences firms were providing through client portals to the global institutional market.
+Welcome to a summary of the Accomplish’s Q1 2021 research into the experiences firms were providing through client portals to the global institutional market.

 Industry-wide, some firms had portals and others did not.
 And some portals had a range of functionalities, while others did not.